isomerpages/mse-greenplan/index.md

   - hero:
       title: A City of Green Possibilites
       background: /images/14-oct-masthead.jpg
-      dropdown:
-        title: What's your area of interest?
-        options: []
   - infopic:
       title: What Is The Singapore Green Plan 2030?
       description: The Singapore Green Plan 2030, or the Green Plan, is a